secureblue/secureblue.github.io/content/articles/FLATPAK.md

 ujust flatpak-permissions-lockdown
 ```

 This is not enabled out of the box on secureblue because it has a somewhat significant usability impact (many flatpaks will break due to missing permissions).
 Until the flatpak and xdg portal permissions model is improved, this is the most secure option we can offer.
-That said, users are still encouraged to report unnecessary permissions to upstream projects when found, while incremenetal development progresses on flatpak and portals.
+That said, users are still encouraged to report unnecessary permissions to upstream projects when found, while incremental development progresses on flatpak and portals.